6 High-Quality Coolers for Fishing, Hunting, Camping and Everything Else Outdoors

-- Less than high quality drain plug
+- Less than high-quality drain plug

 - Bulkier and heavier than other comparable coolers

-Recognized by many as the industry leader of high-end coolers, it’s little surprise that the Yeti Tundra 65 model is on our list.
+Recognized by many as the industry leader in high-end coolers, it’s little surprise that the Yeti Tundra 65 model is on our list.
 Based on the original and iconic Tundra cooler design, this modern upgrade has all the bells and whistles you can hope to find from a high-end ice cooler.

 The Tundra is made in both the U.S. and the Philippines, unlike the company’s other coolers which are made in China.
-While not the first to put out a rotomolded cooler (see Engel), the Yeti brand has become the leader in the premium ice cooler industry, setting the benchmark that all others have been trying to beat for years.
+While not the first to put out a rotomolded cooler (see Engel), the Yeti brand has become the leader in the premium ice cooler industry, setting the benchmark that all others have tried to beat for years.
 In fact, the proliferation of Yeti-type coolers shows no signs of slowing down.

 The Tundra 65 quart is a worthy representative of the series.
 As a rotomolded cooler with bear-resistant certification, the Tundra 65 will survive just about anything that nature can throw out it and come out unscathed.
 Rugged and durable, there’s little chance of damaging the cooler when out on an excursion, especially with the T-Rex lid latches and NeverFail hinge systems – it’s virtually indestructible!

-It can hold a fair amount too, with a capacity equivalent to the bag limit of keeper redfish, a quartered white-tailed deer, or up to 39 cans of beverage on a 2:1 ice to contents ratio.
+Storage-speaking, this cooler can hold a fair amount too, with a capacity equivalent to the bag limit of keeper redfish, a quartered white-tailed deer, or up to 39 cans of beverage on a 2:1 ice to contents ratio.
 So, it’s safe to say the Tundra 65 is suitable for any hunting, fishing, and camping trip.

-Another great feature of the Tundra is the ability to add-on many useful accessories such as a seat cushion, bottle opener and tie-downs.
+Another great feature of the Tundra is the ability to add-on many useful accessories such as a seat cushion, bottle opener, and tie-downs.